GlaxoSmithKline wins U.S. approval for new flu vaccine

-U.S. health regulators have approved a new four-strain seasonal influenza vaccine made by GlaxoSmithKline Plc, the company said on Monday.
+U.S. health regulators have approved a new four-strain seasonal influenza vaccine made by GlaxoSmithKline Plc (GSK.L), the company said on Monday.

 The U.S. Food and Drug Administration has approved Fluarix Quadrivalent to immunize children age 3 and older and adults against flu virus subtypes A and B contained in the vaccine.